Online Course on Due Diligence and Acquisitions

 You will receive 12 months unlimited free access after payment of a one off registration fee.

 Each course takes approximately 4 hours to complete.

 Once you've completed the course you will be able to claim 4 verifiable CPD hours, if required.
 CPD points are claimed by the registered user, who can be someone different to the person who pays if required.

-VAT is applicable at the prevailing rate for UK customers.
-For customers outside the UK, where UK VAT is non-applicable, the checkout will automatically detect your location and VAT will not be added.
+VAT is applicable at the prevailing rate for customers within the EU.
+For customers outside the EU, where UK VAT is non-applicable, the checkout will automatically detect your location and VAT will not be added.

 You will be emailed instructions of how to access your course and an activation code within one working day, usually a few hours.